 - Generation Z introduced Tide Pods into the American diet, but consumption wasn’t sustained because it was proven potentially fatal to eat a Tide Pod.

-- More middle-aged black Americans have viewed Madea’s Family Reunion than Jewish toddlers.
+- More middle-aged black Americans viewed Madea’s Family Reunion in 2018 than Jewish toddlers did.

 - Biological women endure premenstrual syndrome and exhibit related symptoms such as irritability to varying degrees.